talk2sohail/website/src/content/blog/my-journey-so-far-with-mmap.md

 **![](./page-fault.png)**
-*(Image Prompt: A timeline graph.
+<small>*(Image Prompt: A timeline graph.
 The CPU line is active (green), then hits a red block "Page Fault."
 The line goes flat while "Disk I/O" spikes.
-Caption: "Your thread freezes unpredictably when touching a memory address.")*
+Caption: "Your thread freezes unpredictably when touching a memory address.")*</small>

 ### 2. The Danger of SIGBUS and Difficult Error Handling